Water: Availability and Use

 - The World Bank.
 (2016).
 Raw data retrieved from http://data.worldbank.org/indicator/SP.POP.TOTL.

 - Revenga, C. (2000).
 Will there be enough water?
 EarthTrends: featured topic.
 Retrieved from http://vs1.textlab.io/store/data/000541907.pdf?key=703ef04099f5d98277 e59ba292cdd2cc&r=1&fn=541907.pdf&t=1467256381438&p=86400.

 - Dieter, C.A., Maupin, M.A., Caldwell, R.R., Harris, M.A., Ivahnenko, T.I., Lovelace, J.K., Barber, N.L., and Linsey, K.S., 2018, Estimated use of water in the United States in 2015: U.S. Geological Survey Circular 1441, 65 p., https://doi.org/10.3133/cir1441.
 [Supersedes USGS Open-File Report 2017–1131.]

 - Thornton, R. F. (2012).
 Modeling Effects of Climatological Variability and Management Practices on Conservation of Groundwater from the Mississippi River Valley Shallow Alluvial Aquifer in the Mississippi Delta Region, Geosciences.
 Mississippi State University, p.
 113.

-By Beth Baker, Assistant Extension Professor, Caleb Aldridge, Research Associate, and Austin Omer, Extension Associate, Wildlife, Fisheries, and Aquaculture.
+By Beth Baker, Assistant Extension Professor, Caleb Aldridge, Research Associate, Austin Omer, Extension Associate, and Mark Hill, Research Technician, Wildlife, Fisheries, and Aquaculture.